 We consider several measures of student performance during college.
 Three of these measures are based on grades: first-semester GPA, first-year GPA, and cumulative GPA at the time of graduation.
-The mean first-semester GPA for our sample is 84.99, the mean first-year GPA is 84.59, and the mean cumulative GPA is 86.13.6 There are three primary reasons that cumulative GPAs are higher than first term or first year grades.
+Grades at Hamilton are calculated on a 98-point scale, where an A+ is given a value equal to 98, an A is translated to 95, an A- is translated to 92, and so on.6 The mean first-semester GPA for our sample is 84.99, the mean first-year GPA is 84.59, and the mean cumulative GPA is 86.13.
+There are three primary reasons that cumulative GPAs are higher than first term or first year grades.
 First, some students who do poorly in the first year (or first few years) either transfer or drop out, so they do not complete their degrees.
 Second, advanced undergraduates may perform better because they are more mature academically.
+Finally, grades in upper level classes tend to be higher than grades in introductory classes, in part because students perform better in courses closer to their specialties.7 We use all of these measures as we are interested in predicting both the short run and long run success of enrolled students.
+First term and first year grades may have more of an idiosyncratic component than cumulative grades at the time of graduation, as students may still be adjusting to school.
+However, using these variables provides us with more observations: because the latest cohorts have yet to graduate, they do not have four year cumulative GPAs.

-6 Grades at Hamilton are calculated on a 98 point scale.
-The highest grade of A+ has a point value of 98, a grade of A is assigned a point value of 95 and an A- is assigned a point value of 92.
-Letter grades in the B, C, and D range are analogously assigned, while an F grade is assigned a point value of 55.
+6 Letter grades in the B, C, and D range are analogously assigned, while an F grade is assigned a point value of 55.
 Double F grades (FF) are the lowest possible grade and are assigned a value of 40.